TheNathanSpace/Assault/README.md

 - Yaw/pitch values in spawns
 - Teams forfeit countdown when last player leaves
 - Add player to instance while balancing it
+- Book in hotbar takes you to website
+- Emerald spawning
+- Transportation out of base for defenders

 ---